College Application Process

 Follow Directions When Applying

 It may seem like a given, but you need to make sure you follow specific instructions when completing an application.
-The application process can sometimes be confusing and frustrating, but we recommend that you complete the application by yourself.
-Don’t be lazy and make your parents do it for you!
-With essays, colleges want to hear what you have to say, not your parents.
+Make sure you read all of the directions in the application and what is required.

 Don’t Procrastinate on Letters of Recommendation & Essays